-In the summer of 2015, the Planning Board proposed that the advisory boards take a fresh look at Carrboro's Vision2020.
-The Vision2020 document has been the guiding statement of principles for the Town since its adoption in December 2000.
-As 2015 marks three quarters of the way through the period contemplated by Vision 2020, it is a propitious time to review our progress toward the vision.
-This document, 2020/2015, attempts to do that by assessing the accomplishments of the last 15 years and providing guideposts for the next 5 years.
+In the summer of 2015, the Planning Board proposed that the advisory boards' annual project be to assess and comment on Carrboro Vision2020.
+The Vision2020 document has been a principle-guiding document for the Town since it was adopted in December 2000.
+As 2015 marks the three quarters of the way through the period contemplated by Vision 2020, it is a propitious time to review our progress toward the vision.
+This document attempts to do that by assessing the accomplishments of the last 15 years and providing guideposts for the next 5 years.

 In 2020/2015, comments from the advisory boards have been inserted into the original Vision 2020 document.
-Board comments are italicized and placed directly below the text to which they refer.
+The comments are italicized and placed directly below the original text to which they refer.
 The amended document, a living vision, will go to the Board of Aldermen.

 The word "character" appears frequently in Vision 2020.
 A whole section is devoted to it.
 In the larger sense, the entire document speaks to Carrboro's character - the goal of affordable housing, the encouragement of public and alternative modes of transit, the preservation of the environment - all can be said to be part of Carrboro's character.
 Each of the advisory boards, in its comments, addresses the character of Carrboro.
-Some comments affirm the original vision, and others push the vision in different directions.
+Some of the comments affirm the original vision, and others push the vision in a different directions.
 The Planning Board has attempted, with its comments, to bring Carrboro's unique qualities to the built environment - at the street level, in the neighborhoods and the downtown.